-Remember, when a battery is not used for an extended period of time, it may lose its charge.
-Periodic charging of the battery during storage of the unit will increase the life of the battery.
+Remember that when batteries are not used for an extended period of time, they may lose their charge.
+Periodic charging of the batteries during storage of the unit will increase the life of the battery.
 Check the external condition of the battery periodically.
 Look for cracks in the cover and case.
 Check the vent plugs and replace them if they are cracked or broken.
 Keep the battery clean.
 Accumulations of acid film and dirt may permit current flow between the terminals, which could drain the battery.

-To clean, wash the battery with a diluted solution of baking soda and water to neutralize any acid present.
+To clean, wash the batteries with a diluted solution of baking soda and water to neutralize any acid present.
 Rinse thoroughly with clean water.
 Foaming around the terminals or on top of the battery is a sign that acid is being neutralized.
 Avoid getting the baking soda solution in the battery.
 Secure all vent caps.
-Dry the battery cables and terminals.
-Do not use grease on the bare metal inside the cable terminals to prevent corrosion.
-Grease can act as an insulator.
-Electricity will not flow through it.
+Dry the battery cables and terminals to prevent corrosion.
+Do not use grease on the bare metal inside the cable terminals.
+Grease can act as an insulator, and electricity will not flow through it.
 A plastic ignition spray will protect the terminals after they have been cleaned.